-Participating businesses must be at least one year old, registered in Connecticut, and have fewer than 500 employees.
+Participating businesses must be at least one year old, and registered in Connecticut.
 Companies that receive the grant must be based in Connecticut and willing to maintain residence for the duration of the project contract.

 Companies are required to be in compliance with all applicable employment and other laws and regulations.
 Prior to the execution of a standard agreement, the company will be required to provide letters of good standing from the Connecticut Department of Labor, Department of Revenue Services, and Secretary of State.
 Returning applicants must meet current eligibility and will be awarded no sooner than 12 months from the date of original contract.

 For the purposes of this program, intern is defined as a student working for the company with the objective of learning the trade and gaining work experience.
 Interns should be actively enrolled students at a higher education institution, and eligible for full-time hire within two years of the conclusion of the internship.
 The company is responsible for ensuring this student is currently enrolled in the higher education institution and eligible to work in the state of Connecticut.

 Interested companies that already have a hire selected, should submit an Application and Budget with the intern(s) identified.
 Companies will be notified by email regarding the decision to fund/not fund the project.
 Contracts are subject to available funds.
 The project will not be funded until an appropriate agreement between CTNext and the proposing company is in place.

 Companies are encouraged to have a hire selected prior to applying for a TTB grant.
 If the company has not yet identified an intern, they will need to complete the Internship Job Description.
 These job descriptions will be posted at local colleges and universities and on the Connecticut Innovations website on behalf of the business.
 Matches through this process are not guaranteed.